Implementing Cybersecurity Best Practices in SMEs

 • Ensure Compatibility: Software updates often include compatibility improvements, ensuring that SMEs’ systems can work seamlessly with other software and hardware components.

-See also How does incident response plan help in achieving disaster recovery?
+See also How does incident response simulation help in achieving readiness?

 Effective Patch Management in SMEs